-The simplest method of roasting a turkey breast in the oven.
-The result: roasted turkey breast with crispy skin and moist, tender meat.
+The simplest method of slow-roasting turkey breast in the oven.
+The result: crispy skin and moist, tender meat.
 A quick sauce made with the roasting juices and you’re done.

-Normally, supermarket turkey breasts have all their skin removed and although generally I cannot say that’s such a bad thing (the calories…), I have to admit that the skin definitely keeps the turkey breast moister and gives it a lot of extra flavor.
+Normally, supermarket turkey breasts have all their skin removed and although generally, I cannot say that’s such a bad thing, I have to admit that the skin definitely keeps the meat moister and gives it lots of extra flavor.

-Turkey breast sizes can differ very much from bird to bird.
-I usually roast only half a breast, it is more than enough for our family.
+- The breast sizes can differ very much from bird to bird.
+I usually roast only half of a large one, it is more than enough for our family.
 It normally weighs between 1,2 and 1,7 kg/ 2.6 – 3.7 lbs.

-When defrosting turkey parts always do that in the fridge.
-Allow at least 10 hours in the fridge for a large turkey breast, more for larger pieces or for pieces with bones.
+- Always defrost the meat in the refrigerator.
+Allow at least 10 hours in the fridge for a large piece, even more for bone-in breasts.

-Take the meat out the fridge about one hour before you start cooking and allow it to come to room temperature.
+- Take the meat out of the fridge about one hour before you start cooking and allow it to come to room temperature.

-Start checking the internal temperature of the meat using a meat thermometer about 1 hour after starting the cooking process (depending on the size of the piece of meat) and continue checking regularly until the meat reaches the required internal temperature, 71 degrees Celsius/ 160 degrees Fahrenheit.
+- Start checking the internal temperature using a meat thermometer about 1 hour after starting the cooking process (depending on the size) and continue checking regularly until the meat reaches the required internal temperature, 71 degrees Celsius/ 160 degrees Fahrenheit.

-Rest the turkey breast for about 10-15 minutes before slicing it, the internal temperature will rise to 73 degrees Celsius/ 165 degrees Fahrenheit during this time and that is the recommended internal temperature of turkey.
+- Rest the meat for about 10-15 minutes before slicing it, the internal temperature will rise to 73 degrees Celsius/ 165 degrees Fahrenheit during this time and that is the recommended internal temperature of a turkey.

-- This is the simplest way I have ever found to roast turkey breast.
-I mean, roasting a piece of meat is not particularly difficult, still you have to take care not to overcook the meat, for me that’s the biggest challenge.
+- This is the simplest way I know to roast turkey breast.
+I mean, roasting a piece of meat is not particularly difficult, still, you have to take care not to overcook the meat, for me that’s the biggest challenge.

 - I always worry about serving unsafe food to my family (especially when it comes to poultry) and it does happen that, from sheer fear of serving raw poultry, I end up having a dry roast.

-- But not anymore, not since buying and learning how to use a meat thermometer and taking the time to search about the internal temperature of various types of meat.
+- But not anymore, not since buying and learning how to use a meat thermometer and taking the time to search for the internal temperature of various types of meat.

 - When it comes to the internal temperature of turkey I found this site United States Department of Agriculture – Food Safety and Inspection Service to be very useful.